Establishing a SaaS Security Approach

-SaaS applications have provided tremendous value to end users due to their easy setup and collaboration capabilities.
-However, because the typical SaaS environment is invisible to network administrators, enterprise security tools designed to protect internal data centers, servers and workstations can’t effectively protect SaaS applications or prevent data leakage.
-Securing SaaS applications largely includes classifying different groupings of applications in order to understand what they are doing and how to control them, as well as setting zones of trust to control access.
-The goal for your SaaS security implementation should be to end up with a set of well-defined and enforced application and usage policies for sanctioned, tolerated and unsanctioned SaaS applications and to protect the data they house.
+Software-as-a-service (SaaS) applications have provided tremendous value to end users due to their easy setup and collaboration capabilities.
+However, because SaaS environments are often hidden to network administrators, enterprise security tools designed to protect internal data centers, servers and workstations can’t effectively protect SaaS apps or prevent data leakage.
+Securing SaaS apps largely includes classifying different groupings of applications in order to understand what they are doing and how to control them, as well as setting zones of trust to control access.
+The goal for a SaaS security implementation should be to end up with a set of well-defined and enforced application and usage policies for sanctioned, tolerated and unsanctioned SaaS applications to better protect the data they house.

-The grouping of applications is based on how much trust the organization has in each application and how it is treated based on the different levels of trust:
+The grouping of applications is based on how much trust an organization has in any given application and how each is treated based on the different levels of trust:

-Unsanctioned – These apps are potentially dangerous and known to expose organizations to data theft and malware risks.
-An organization doesn’t want people using them, doesn’t trust individuals to use them, and often there isn’t a legitimate business purpose for using them.
+- Unsanctioned apps are potentially dangerous, known to expose organizations to data theft and malware risks.
+Organizations neither want nor trust individuals to use them, and there is often no legitimate business purpose for doing so.

-Some of the challenges in securing SaaS applications include: handling end users who sign up for cloud applications without the approval or governance of IT departments, monitoring and/or blocking the use of unsanctioned applications, and a lack of visibility into data residing in the cloud.
+Some of the challenges in securing SaaS applications include handling end users who sign up for cloud applications without IT approval or governance; monitoring and blocking the use of unsanctioned applications; and dealing with a lack of visibility into data in the cloud.

-1. Complete visibility across all user, folder and file activity – providing detailed analysis that helps you transition from a position of speculation to one of knowing exactly what’s happening at any given point in time.
+- Complete visibility across all users and data, providing detailed analysis that helps you transition from a position of speculation to one of certainty at any given time.

-2. Identify which applications are being used in order to create policies that can specify the application, regardless of port and encryption.
+- Identification of apps in use to create policies that can specify the application, regardless of port and encryption.

-3. Retroactive analysis of data exposure that doesn’t just look at data in-line but also from the creation of the SaaS account itself, no matter how long ago that was.
+- Retroactive analysis of data exposure that not only looks at data in-line, but also from the creation of the SaaS account itself, no matter how long ago that was.

-4. Deep analytics into day-to-day usage that allow you to quickly determine if there are any data risks or compliance-related policy violations.
+- Deep analytics into day-to-day usage, allowing quick determination of any data risks or compliance-related policy violations.

-5. Granular, context-aware policy control that provides you with the ability to drive enforcement and the quarantine of users and data as soon as the violation occurs.
+- Granular, context-aware policy control that enables the organization to drive enforcement as well as quarantine users and data as soon as a violation occurs.

-6. Advanced threat protection to block known malware and identify and block unknown malware.
+- Advanced threat prevention that can block known malware as well as identify and block unknown malware.

-8. Deploy solutions and provide functionality without affecting user experience or causing performance degradation.
+- Deployment of solutions and functionality without affecting the user experience or degrading performance.

-In using these criteria when searching for your next SaaS security solution, you will be able to choose a platform that provides the most comprehensive and robust protection for your organization.
-Securing your SaaS applications – and ultimately your organization’s data – requires a complete end-to-end platform that includes industry-leading next-generation firewalls for your network, a cloud security service to protect your SaaS applications, and advanced threat intelligence to protect against known and unknown threats.
-To learn more about SaaS security and how to choose the right platform for you, read the Choose the Right Platform for Securing SaaS white paper and the Securing SaaS For Dummies book.
+By following these criteria, you will be able to choose a platform that provides the most comprehensive and robust protection for your organization.
+Securing your SaaS applications – and ultimately your organization’s data – requires a complete end-to-end platform that includes industry-leading next-generation firewalls for your network, a cloud security service to protect your SaaS apps, and advanced threat intelligence to protect against known and unknown threats.